If you are new to bongs, you might be wondering what exactly you need to get started.

 A Downstem

 This small but crucial tube connects the bowl to the water, allowing smoke to be filtered.
-Diffused downstems (with slits or holes) create extra bubbles, improving filtration.
+Diffused downstems, with slits or holes, create extra bubbles and improve filtration.
 Some bongs use fixed downstems, but if yours is removable, measure its length before buying a replacement.

 Bonus: Fresh Water

 It might seem obvious, but clean water makes a huge difference.
-Dirty bong water not only ruins the flavor but can also harbor bacteria that could be dangerous to your health.
-Change the water daily—or after each session if you want the safest experience possible.
+Dirty bong water ruins the flavor and gets murky fast.
+Change the water daily, or after each session, to keep every draw tasting clean.

 With just these basics, your bong is ready to use.
-But if you’re looking to refine your experience, the right accessories can take things up a notch.
+But if you want to refine the experience, the right accessories can take things up a notch.

-A great bong hit starts before you even light the bowl.
+A great bong draw starts before you even light the bowl.

-Properly preparing your cannabis ensures even burning, better airflow, and smoother inhales.
-To do it properly, you need to have the right utensils on hand:
+Preparing your material properly means even burning, better airflow, and smoother inhales.
+To do it right, keep the right utensils on hand:

-Quality Herb – Fresh, properly cured cannabis burns evenly and delivers optimal flavor.
-Avoid overly dry or sticky buds.
+Quality Material - Fresh, properly cured material burns evenly and delivers the best flavor.
+Avoid anything overly dry or overly sticky.

-Herb Grinder – Breaks your cannabis into a consistent, medium-fine grind for even burning.
-A four-piece grinder with a kief catcher is ideal if you are a perfectionist.
+Herb Grinder - Breaks your material into a consistent, medium-fine grind for even burning.
+A four-piece grinder with a fines catcher is ideal if you are a perfectionist.

-Packing Tool or Tamper – Helps to pack your bowl evenly without over-compressing the herb and keeps your fingers clean.
+Packing Tool or Tamper - Helps you pack the bowl evenly without over-compressing the material and keeps your fingers clean.

-Lighter or Hemp Wick – A butane lighter works just fine, but hemp wick burns cleaner and preserves more of the original flavor of the buds.
+Lighter or Hemp Wick - A butane lighter works fine, but hemp wick burns cleaner and preserves more of the original flavor.

-Bowl Screen (Optional) – Prevents small bits of herb from falling into your bong’s downstem and potentially clogging airflow.
+Bowl Screen (Optional) - Keeps small bits of material from falling into your downstem and clogging airflow.

 Accessories That Enrich Your Bong Experience

-A simple bong setup will get you high, but adding the right accessories can improve filtration, smoothness, and overall function.
-Whether you’re after cooler hits, cleaner glass, or better airflow, these add-ons make a noticeable difference.
+A simple bong setup works, but the right accessories can improve filtration, smoothness, and overall function.
+Whether you are after cooler draws, cleaner glass, or better airflow, these add-ons make a noticeable difference.

-Percolators (or “percs”) break smoke into smaller bubbles, increasing surface area and cooling it down before it reaches your lungs.
-Some bongs come with built-in percs, but you can also add a percolated downstem or an ash catcher with a perc for an upgrade.
-Popular styles of percs that could work for you include:
+Percolators, or percs, break smoke into smaller bubbles, increasing surface area and cooling it before it reaches the mouthpiece.
+Some bongs come with built-in percs, but you can also add a percolated downstem or an ash catcher with a perc.
+Popular styles include:

-• Tree percs – Characterized by multiple arms that diffuse smoke evenly.
+- Tree percs - multiple arms that diffuse smoke evenly.

-• Honeycomb percs – Flat discs covered in tiny holes that facilitate max filtration.
+- Honeycomb percs - flat discs covered in tiny holes for maximum filtration.

 Ash Catchers: Keep Your Bong Cleaner